Edkamb/Edkamb.github.io/_pages/about.md

 ### Tutorial on Semantically Reflected Digital Twins

-Einar Broch Johnsen will give a tutorial at [ICTAC 2022](https://viam.science.tsu.ge/clas2022/ictac/school.html) about our work on the combination of Semantic Web technologies with programming languages to enable self-adaptive Digital Twins that react to changes in the asset model.
+Together with Einar Broch Johnsen, Silvia Lizeth Tapia Tarifa and Rudolf Schlatte, I will give a tutorial at [ICTAC 2022](https://viam.science.tsu.ge/clas2022/ictac/school.html) about our work on the combination of Semantic Web technologies with programming languages to enable self-adaptive Digital Twins that react to changes in the asset model.

 ### Recent and Recorded Presentations